yunghelloworld/Jack_Portfolio.github.io/docs/second-page.md

 ## Actuator

-An actuator will be used to add more visual drama to our exhibit.
+An actuator will be used to add more visual interest to our exhibit.
 When an audience member gains a point, the actuator will extend, and when an audience member loses the point, the actuator will retract.
-When the actuator hits a pushbutton (also assigned to my subsystem) the audience member has won the game and the actuator will retract to its original position.
-Here are a few possible solutions
+When the actuator hits a pushbutton (also assigned to my subsystem) it will send a message to the display confirming that the audience member has won the game and the actuator will retract to its original position.
+Here are a few possible solutions.

 | Solution                                      | Pros                                                        | Cons                                                                   |
 | --------------------------------------------- | ----------------------------------------------------------- | ---------------------------------------------------------------------- |